 In this lesson, you will be introduced to document views and learn how to change and manage them.
-You will also learn to split the window, change the zoom, use show/hide, the ruler and gridlines as well as the navigation pane.
+You will also learn to split the window, change the zoom, use show/hide, the ruler and gridlines.
 Upon completion of this lesson, you will understand the following:

 - Change the View

 - Manage Views

 - Manage Outline View

 - Zoom

 - Split the Window

 - Show/Hide

 - Ruler

 - Gridlines

-- Navigation Pane